-II.5 Bachelor Thesis
+II.6 Bachelor Thesis

-In order to graduate, students have to submit a Bachelor thesis of 12 ECTS credit points.
+In general, in order to graduate, students have to submit a Bachelor thesis of 12 ECTS credit points, or 10 ECTS credit points, respectively, in online Bachelor programs.
 The thesis is written under the guidance of a Jacobs University faculty member (thesis supervisor).
 The thesis and the thesis supervisor must be registered at the beginning of the semester at the add/drop deadline.